 Address: Tổ 19, Thôn Xuân Ngọc, Vĩnh Ngọc, Nha Trang, Khanh Hoa Province

 Other Places to Consider for Your Nha Trang Visit

 We didn’t a chance to visit all of the places in the Nha Trang during our 3 days.
 Here are some ideas to explore if you have more time in Nha Trang.

-It’s one of the most fun adventures to do in Vietnam.
-Spend the day at this amusement park which also has a water theme park.
+VinWonders Nha Trang, also referred to as VinPearl Amusement Park, is one of the most fun adventures to do in Vietnam.
+Spend the day at this amusement park which has shows, a zoo, beautiful gardens, and a water theme park.
 Don’t forget to take the cable car to get to the park and see the nice views of the city.